Select Page

 1. Background

-After World War II, Germany was divided into four zones controlled by the Allied powers: the United States, Soviet Union, United Kingdom, and France.
-Berlin, the capital, was also divided into four sectors, despite being located in the Soviet zone.
-Tensions between the Soviets and the other Allies began to rise as ideological differences deepened.
+After World War II, Germany was divided into four zones controlled by the Allied powers: the four key powers: The United States, the Soviet Union, the United Kingdom and France.
+Also, its capital was the Berlin, which was divided into four neighbored sectors, although it was situated in the Soviet zone of occupation.
+Their combined bitterness towards the timeframe and their diverse ideological orientation continued to raise discontent between the Soviets on one side and the other Allies on the other side.

 2. The Blockade